 Children will be continually assessed within Science against each of the unit's Programmes of Study, through both written and verbal responses.
 Teachers are also encouraged to keep electronic evidence (photographic).
+Other work should be kept in science folders or science books.
 At the beginning of each unit of work, class teachers are encouraged to complete a 'Diagnostic' assessment- which will inform teachers of the children's prior understanding and also be used to guide future planning.
 At the end of each unit of work teachers are encouraged to complete an 'End of Unit' assessment, which will show the progression of Scientific Knowledge and Understanding.
-Working Scientifically will be continually assessed and tracked within Phases (Years 1 & 2, Years 3 & 4, Years 5 & 6).
-At the end of each Topic, a judgement will be made based on their overall understanding.
-A green tick will indicate 'secure' understanding; orange tick will indicate 'within' understanding; red tick will indicate 'entering' understanding.
-Teachers will track children's progress on class objective sheets.
-Marking within Science will indicate whether the objective has been met (LO met).
-When the LO has not been met the marking will give guidance on how they might improve their scientific knowledge, skill or understanding.
-'Class Science Books' will provide some evidence of Working Scientifically.
+Scientific Knowledge and Understanding is monitored and tracked on class tracking sheets.
+Green will indicate 'secure' understanding; orange will indicate 'within' understanding; red will indicate 'entering' understanding; purple will indicate children demonstrating a 'greater' understanding of the key objective.
+Working scientifically will be continually assessed and tracked within Phases (Years 1 & 2, Years 3 & 4, and Years 5 & 6).
+This will be recorded and children will individually be tracked on 'Working Scientifically' tracking sheets, with a green colour if they have achieved the WS objective.